Build Your Own Salesforce Developer AI Agent with Claude Code

 "Will this replace Salesforce developers?"

 No, this tool is designed to complement Salesforce developers, not replace them.
-It’s a productivity tool that handles routine coding so developers can focus on architecture, complex business logic, and solving challenging technical problems.
-You still need developer expertise for system design, performance optimization, and decision-making.
+It's a productivity tool that handles routine coding so developers can focus on architecture, complex business logic, and solving challenging technical problems.

 "How does it handle governor limits?"